iceablemedia/wortex-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.3 =
+March 31th, 2015
+* Tested with WP 4.1.1
+* Updated Font Awesome from 4.2.0 to 4.3.0
+* Now bundling Font Awesome
+* Removed 'Open Sans' webfont enqueuing (no longer useful, was left there for compatibility with WP 3.8 and lesser)
+* Removed content filters
+* Renamed and moved /page-full-width.php to /page-templates/full-width.php
+* Appropriately prefixed 'wortex-style' handle when registering style.css
+* Now using core bundled version of hoverIntent
+* Removed analytics tagging on external links in Theme Options
+* Removed obsolete code in comments.php
+* Reviewed and enhanced permission check, validation, sanitation and escaping in theme options
+* Moved admin notice to theme options page only and removed wortex_notice_ignore()
+* Made all text strings translatable in front-end and back-end
+* Updated .POT file
+* Updated fr_FR translation
+* Updated copyright date to 2015

 = 1.1.2 =
 September 24th, 2014